BarryCarlyon/barry-twitch/eventsub.md

 theres a bunch of ways that this can init....

 ### Operate as a user

+This is all wrong/outta data as fluid dev

 ```js
 let twitch = new Twitch({